ottojs/devops/docs/windows.md

 1. Close all PowerShell windows
 1. Right click start menu buton => Windows PowerShell (Admin)
 1. Run `choco list`
+1. There is upcoming "sudo" support in Windows 11, but that's still in beta.
+Using `gsudo` is recommended for now.
-1. Run `choco install gsudo -y` to install "sudo" capabilty (Windows 11 will eventually have native sudo)
+1. Run `choco install gsudo -y` to install "sudo" capabilty
 1. Close all PowerShell windows

 ## Install Windows Terminal